Feeliz/sudoku-solver/README.md

 # sudoku-solver
-Sudoku solver written in Rust
+Sudoku solver written in Rust using iterative backtracking